Kristopher-Ray/polaris-us.org/content/team/sebastian-borda.md

 image: /img/team/unknown-1.jpeg
 weight: 3
 ---
-Sebastian Borda serves as the Policy Director of POLARIS National Security.
-A graduate of the Harvard Kennedy School, he received a Master in Public Policy after working in Congress as a Legislative Correspondent for Sen. James Lankford.
+Sebastian Borda is the Executive Director of POLARIS National Security.
+He previously served as the organization’s Policy Director, following his graduate studies and time as a Legislative Correspondent for Sen. James Lankford.
 Sebastian has conducted foreign policy research for the Senate Foreign Relations Committee, the Vandenberg Coalition, and the Trinity Forum.
-He is passionate about American leadership in the world, faith-based national security decision-making, and advancing U.S. interests within multilateral organizations.
+He is passionate about America’s foreign policy leadership and faith-based decision-making.

-Sebastian received a B.A. with highest honors in public policy studies and a minor in history from Duke University in 2020.
+Sebastian holds a M.A. in Public Policy from the Harvard Kennedy School of Government.
+He earned a B.A. with highest honors in public policy studies and political science from Duke University.